zimmermannlowbrass/i-heart-mta/README.md

 Front End:
-Create one more slice offering statistics on trips
+- In Past Trips in dashboard, offer a filter option
-Add animation to when a user adds a trip
+- Add animation to when a user adds a trip
+- More animation in texts and boxs

 Back End:
 Check and make sure that there are not other usernames with same username